 Psychological therapy is an effective treatment for anxiety disorders.
 There are a number of effective psychological treatments that reduce the symptoms of anxiety.
 Some examples of psychotherapy include:

 Cognitive Behavioural Therapy (CBT)

 Mindfulness-Based Cognitive Therapy

-CBT is usually the first treatment to be offered.
+Cognitive Behavioural Therapy or CBT is usually the first treatment to be offered.
 It involves talking about the thoughts, behaviours and feelings that occur with anxiety.
 CBT teaches new strategies to take control of anxious thoughts and reduce feelings of anxiety.
 Once you are feeling more confident in managing feelings of anxiety, CBT encourages ‘exposure’ therapy.
-Exposure therapy is doing activities or going to places which are normally avoided because of anxiety.
+During exposure therapy, one learns to do activities or go to places which were normally avoided because of anxiety.
+This is done in a very gradual way so that it doesn’t cause too much anxiety.
 This way, you gradually start reclaiming your life.
 Psychological therapy for anxiety is usually one to one, but can also be in a group.

 What medication is there for Anxiety Disorders?

 Anxiety medication can be effective.
 It is commonly only be prescribed short-term because of its side effects.
 There are different types of anti-anxiety medication, each with various side-effects.
 Side-effects tend to include drowsiness, fatigue, low blood pressure and memory problems.
-Some anxiety medications can be addictive and are best avoided for people who tend to develop addictions.
+In addition, some anxiety medications can be addictive and are best avoided by people who tend to develop addictions.